Generic Name and Formulations:

 General obesity not associated with congenital leptin deficiency.

 Risk of developing anti-metreleptin neutralizing antibodies; test for antibodies if severe infections or loss of efficacy occurs.
-Carefully consider the benefits and risks of treatment in patients with significant hematologic abnormalities and/or acquired generalized lipodystrophy.
+T-cell lymphoma: carefully consider the benefits and risks of treatment in patients with significant hematologic abnormalities and/or acquired generalized lipodystrophy.
 Risk of hypoglycemia; monitor blood glucose in patients on concomitant insulin or insulin secretagogues.
 Autoimmune disease.
 Neonates and infants: use preservative-free sterile WFI to reconstitute.
 Elderly.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 May affect CYP450 substrates (eg, oral contraceptives).
 Drugs with narrow therapeutic index (eg, warfarin, cyclosporine, theophylline); monitor and adjust dose as needed upon initiation or discontinuation of metreleptin.
 Concomitant insulin or insulin secretagogues (eg, sulfonylurea); dose adjustments may be needed.